asiltureli/asiltureli.github.io/source/_posts/gmockcatch2danger.md

 ## Summary
   Catch2 and GMock together form a very strong testing combination.
 However they do not work together out of the box.
 This might trick you into pushing a buggy code into the production.

   Thank you for reading.
-In the next post, I will go into detail on how to solve this issue.
+The source code for this post can be found [here](https://github.com/asiltureli/GMockWithCatch2) In the next post, I will go into detail on how to solve this issue.